subpurple/escargot/README.md

 As of now, only YMSG9 and YMSG10 are implemented.
 It has only been tested on three Yahoo!
 Messenger 5.5 builds, 1237, 1244, and 1246.

+IRC:

+IRC support is very basic.
+It only offers the ability to create, join, invite people to, leave, and list other people in temporary chats.
+It also requires `USER`-based login with your account.
+Nicknames aren't supported.

 ## Developers

 See [CONTRIBUTING.md](/CONTRIBUTING.md).